Didn’t think Blackness was a trend

 People of color come in all different shades of Black.
 It’s almost like we have multiple versions of ourselves in society.

 A good example of an Asian artist who’s been accused of Blackfishing is a soloist named Jessi.
 She likes to tan, apparently and that can be misperceived by the audience.
 Yet, it’s not just her anti-Asian skin that poses a jolt, it’s also her figure and body movement that shows distinct Black behavior.
 Jessi continuously claims, when accused of Blackfishing, that she isn’t.
-But we beg to differ.
+But I beg to differ.

 She complains once people say that when her hair is died red, she’s acting Black.

 The issue isn’t really her hair color, but her skin, her behavior.
 When you watch her music videos, her NUNU NANA song for example, she twerks and shakes her ass.
-And where did that come from, Black people!
+And where did that come from?
+Black people!
 Sofiya can’t see why K-pop fans would believe that Jessi is Blackfishing, but somehow, she doesn’t notice it.

 “She [Jessi] likes to tan.
 Some idols prefer to be whiter, like bleach.
 I think it’s around that concept.
 Jessi just likes herself darker.”

 But that’s where the arguments lie, Jessi’s natural skin is a very light kind of brown, which doesn’t even appear brown.
 When she tans, her dark skin almost looks Black that you can’t tell that isn’t her indifferent skin.
-There are darker pictures than this one.
-Trust.
+There are darker pictures than this one, believe me.

 Same with her fashion choices.
 Clothing has evolved over the centuries; of course, however, Jessi’s are deeply derived from Black influences.
-Like Lisa’s outfit in Kill This Love with her white disaster, because of that fur coat she, dare we say, looked like an Asian pimp.
+Like Lisa’s outfit in Kill This Love with her white disaster, because of that fur coat she, dare I say, looked like an Asian pimp.

 It didn’t work whatsoever, Lis.
 And regardless of how talented Jessi is and described as having a “Western baddie character” for her brand, doesn’t mean she’s beyond reproach like some fans want.
-She’s even categorized as problematic at times for more than just the basis of appearances but for the usage of offensive language and excuses to deflect blame.
+She’s even categorized as problematic at times for more than just the basis of appearances, but for the usage of offensive language and excuses to deflect blame.

-Are you telling us she just randomly woke up one morning looking like she does now with NO help from Black people’s everyday design??
+Are you telling me she just randomly woke up one morning looking like she does now with NO help from Black people’s everyday design??
 Why do you think she likes to tan, hmm?
 Ask yourselves.

 How about nails and gang signs?